helenjoscott/jetbrains_guide/sites/goland-guide/contents/tips/parameter-info/index.md

 leadin: |
     *See what's needed in a function, as you type, without disruption.*

-    Have a function with lots of arguments? `Parameter Info` gives just the basics without using lots of real estate.
+    Have a function with lots of arguments? _Parameter Info_, _Ctrl + P on Windows/Linux_ or _⌘ + P on macOS, gives just
+    the basics without using lots of real estate.

     Some functions or structs -- well, let's admit it, can require lots of arguments.

     So you stop, go look at the function, and come back to what you were doing.

     There's a better way.
-With your cursor in the parentheses, invoke `Parameter Info` (`Ctrl-P` Win/Linux, `Cmd-P` macOS).
+With your cursor in the parentheses, invoke _Parameter Info_.
 You get a tiny popup with the positional and keyword arguments, along with any default values.
 Bold is used to mark the current spot in the parameter list that your cursor is at.